Staffwerke/vm-babysitter/README.md

 - At each backup schedule, checking if has reached the limit imposed by `MAX_BACKUPS_PER_CHAIN`

 ### Rotation/Retention Special scenario:
-If when a backup chain is being created and the process it interrupted (e.g. container stop or server crash), the partial backup chain is deleted locally at next container's start instead of being rotated (because the only checkpoint is faulty).
+While a backup chain is being created and the process is interrupted (e.g. container stop or server crash), the partial backup chain is deleted locally at next container's start instead of being rotated (because the only checkpoint is faulty, and this cannot be fixed).

 If a mirror is set and a non-archived backup chain for that domain is found, it becomes rotated, but no retention policy is applied on the mirror.

 ### Calculating Rotation and Retention Times:

-When nothing is set, VM-Babysitter works with these defaults:
+When no schedule/rotation/retention settings are set, VM-Babysitter works with the following defaults:

 ```
 BACKUP_SCHEDULE="@daily"